 The Foundation moved quickly, identifying highest risk populations, and funding organizations who provided needed assistance.
 Given the urgency of the crisis, our priority was to find organizations with the capacity to move quickly and effectively.

 Based on our environmental scans of the unmet needs, CCRHF continues supporting organizations that serve in five areas: Food Security and Distribution, Shelter and Emergency Housing, Financial Assistance, Support for Essential Workers and Other Emerging Needs.

-Since our inception in March, we have granted nearly $1.5 million in our first six rounds of funding.
+Since our inception in March, we have granted over $1.6 million in our first six rounds of funding.

 On our ongoing search for unmet needs, we have focused on finding organizations that work with undocumented individuals, and organizations that can quickly and effectively provide service to residential facilities for elders, and people with disabilities.
 We have several grantees who offer these services, and we will continue to pursue those priorities.
 We are also alert to the tension and sorrow in all our communities, and particularly communities of color.
 As we plan for recovery from COVID pain, we will also include social justice strategies in our search for community solutions.